bri3d/Simos18_SBOOT/README.md

 Success
 ```

 There's the Seed data, produced by encrypting unknown Key data generated using the Mersenne Twister PRNG.
 This was recovered back into Key data by brute-forcing Seed values until we found a match.
 The timing is controlled enough that the timer value should be somewhere around 01D00000.
-If this value is incorrect for your setup, it could take a long time or be impossible to find a match.
-In this case I recommend running `twister` on faster hardware with the starting value set to `0`, to see what the correct "start" value for your hardware is.
+If this value is incorrect for your setup, it could take a long time or be impossible to find a match (it should take 10-15 seconds tops).
+In this case I recommend running `twister` on faster hardware with the starting value set to `0`, to see what the correct "start" value for your hardware is:

 ```
 Simos18_SBOOT % ./twister 00000000 be284541